Do You Know All 13 Light Red Wine Varieties?

 Lambrusco

-The common winemaking method for Lambrusco makes it the lightest red wine on our list.
+The standard winemaking method for Lambrusco makes it the lightest red wine on our list.
 In fact, if you want to nit-pick, Lambrusco di Sorbara is the lightest of them all.

-Lambrusco is the name of several wine grapes native to Emilia-Romagna in Northern Italy (Same region as Parmigiano-Reggiano).
-There are about 15 kinds of Lambrusco grapes, but about 6 are commonly known.
+Lambrusco is the name of several wine grapes native to Emilia-Romagna in Northern Italy (the same region as Parmigiano-Reggiano).
+There are about 15 kinds of Lambrusco grapes, but about six are common.
 If you’re looking for great quality, start with Lambrusco di Grasparossa and Lambrusco di Sorbara.

 Lambrusco Serving Temperature: 49°F – 54°F Medium chilled, making it a refreshing summer wine.